dkduyanh/nestjs-cache-dependency/README.md

 A cache data item will associate with one or multiple dependency keys.
 By invalidating a dependency key, all cache data items that are associated with it will be invalidated either.

+It is useful in case we have a lot of relevant data such as a list with pagination or user data.

 ## Installation

 ```bash